Colorado Mounted Rangers

 Colorado Mounted Rangers (CMR) is a 501(c)(3) nonprofit organization and former statutory state law enforcement auxiliary in the US State of Colorado.
 The organization served as the legal entity for the Colorado Rangers from February 1941 until In July 2018, when the Colorado Mounted Rangers ceased their operational law enforcement activities, transitioning the Colorado Rangers to a newly formed government agency named Colorado Rangers Law Enforcement Shared Reserve.
+All references to the Colorado Mounted Rangers were removed from Colorado Law (Colorado Revised Statutes) on March 26, 2025 in HB25-1181.

-Colorado Mounted Rangers annually provided more than 50,000 volunteer hours to law enforcement agencies throughout the State of Colorado by providing additional peace officer resources in times of need.
+Colorado Mounted Rangers provided more than 50,000 annually as volunteer hours to law enforcement agencies throughout the State of Colorado by providing additional peace officer resources in times of need.
 The Statutory Auxiliary was not funded by tax dollars and the Colorado Mounted Rangers served without pay.
 The Colorado Rangers are the oldest statewide law enforcement organization in Colorado, originally organized in 1861 by the Colorado Territory.